Yeah, I know I've not even finished blogging about Thailand last OCTOBER, but...

 We arrive at around 1100hrs.
 WE are seven: Chris and Jude (sans young Alex), Ian and Richard (sans the misses), sharing cottage, Sally, K and moi in the Bunkhouse.

-The cottage has a woodburner which is blazing away and well stoked by the time we arrive (Thanks to those probes).
 The weather is mild and the big melt on the way – but the snow is still a foot deep.
 It is lovely snow – soft, pretty, cohesive, good to make snow balls, snow women and even to eat (pistachio flavoured).

 The accommodation has just about everything we need – we don’t discover the communal kitchen and lounge for the bunkhouse till next day but the cottage fits us all in cosily.